nodejs/node/doc/api/process.md

 * Returns: {integer[]}

-This is the legacy version of [`process.hrtime.bigint()`][] before `bigint` was introduced in JavaScript.
+This is the legacy version of [`process.hrtime.bigint()`][] before `BigInt` was introduced in JavaScript.

 The `process.hrtime()` method returns the current high-resolution real time in a `[seconds, nanoseconds]` tuple `Array`, where `nanoseconds` is the